MicrosoftDocs/WSL/WSL/build-custom-distro.md

 $ wsl --install my-distro-v2 # Installs 'my-distro-v2' explicitly
 ```

-## Adding your distro to `wsl --install` for all WSL users
+## Adding your distribution to `wsl --install` for all WSL users

-To make your WSL distro available to all users, please open a pull request on the [WSL GitHub repository](github.com/microsoft/wsl) that modifies the [DistributionInfo.json](https://github.com/microsoft/WSL/blob/master/distributions/DistributionInfo.json) file to include your distro information.
+To make your WSL distribution available to all users, open a pull request on the [WSL GitHub repository](github.com/microsoft/wsl) that modifies the [DistributionInfo.json](https://github.com/microsoft/WSL/blob/master/distributions/DistributionInfo.json) file to include your distribution information.

 This pull request will be reviewed by the WSL team.

-## Adding your distro to `wsl --install` for your enterprise or group
+## Adding your distribution to `wsl --install` for your enterprise or business group

-You can also make your distro available in `wsl --install` only to a select group by editing registry keys on chosen machines.
+You can also make your distribution available in `wsl --install` only to a select group by editing registry keys on the chosen Windows devices.

 The WSL distribution manifest can be overridden by creating registry values in `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Lxss`.